bcoles/kasld/docs/usage.md

 # Usage

-`kasld` recovers a running kernel's memory layout — primarily the kernel text base — for an unprivileged local user.
-Run it with no arguments and it prints an
-answer: the recovered (or narrowed) virtual and physical image base, the direct map base, and the leaks the answer was derived from.
+`kasld` recovers a running kernel's memory layout — primarily the kernel text base — from a local process, using as much as its vantage (privileges, groups, capabilities, system configuration, and any container confinement) allows.
+Run it with no arguments and it prints an answer: the recovered (or narrowed) virtual and physical image base, the direct map base, and the leaks the answer was derived from.

 Underneath, `kasld` gathers evidence from many small leak components (each a standalone technique that probes one source) and feeds it to an inference engine